-Alluvial Farms partners with Circle F Farm, the North Cascades Meat Producers Cooperative and a local butcher in Snohomish county for slaughtering and butchering services.
-Slaughter takes place on-farm.
+Alluvial Farms partners with the Island Grown Farmers Cooperative for slaughter and butcher services.
+USDA inspected slaughter takes place on-farm.
+USDA inspected processing takes place at the Island Grown Farmers Cooperative in Bow, WA.
 Animal Welfare Approved handling and end of life practices are observed.

 We host an open house and farm stand every second Saturday of the month May through October, from 10 am to 3 pm.
 Every year we participate in the Sustainable Connections Whatcom County Farm Tour during the first weekend in September.
 Join our e-mailing list to learn more about monthly farm open houses, offers, and news on the farm.